 *all statistics based on averages; extremes in any direction, or found in odd locations, are always allowed.

-Appearance Goblins are small, and quite ugly.
-They stand on two legs, with overlong arms that hang nearly to their knees.
+Appearance Goblins are renowned for being both small and ugly.
+For bipedal creatures, their arms are disturbingly disproportionate relative to their height, hanging down nearly to their knees.
 Their skin is covered with dull scales, ranging in color from flat black to muddy brown to swampy green.
 Their faces are best compared to a lizard's, with a blunt, sharp-toothed snout and small, beady dark eyes.
-But they have flap-like ears like a bat's, and a long, stout tail similar to an alligator's.
-Basically, they look like a grotesque hodgepodge of species.
-The females look roughly the same as the males, though they tend to be a bit taller and sometimes have a few strands of thin, scraggly hair curling out from between their huge ears.
+Their bat-like flappy ears and stout, gator-like tail make them look like a comically grotesque proverbial chimera of species.

 When Death found itself ripped from the dying First Being known as the One, his essence gave form to many sinister, menacing creatures.
 And then there were the goblins; small creatures, weak and numerous, with the first one created as something of a humorous attempt to mock the One’s power - as if to say ‘I do not even need my full power to create something to defeat you.’